 Memo

 In the beginning of this course, my goal was to learn more about mixed methods research and I did not have a topic in mind to conduct research on.
 However, during the independent study phase, I had the chance to read about a topic that I am interested in investigating, social media/Web 2.0 tools application in higher education.
 Initially, my interest in this topic started through my own teaching practices in which I use social media tools as learning platforms to facilitate communication with the students and among themselves in addition to using social media to share class activities and assignments.
 I implemented these tools to encourage students’ interactions and to help them communicate in English, but I could not tell how the use of blogs, wikis, and Facebook have influenced their learning.
 I also felt that there was a gap in the literature that could explain this influence.
 Social learning theories have highlighted the importance of social interaction in development and learning, but how is that explained in the current spread of social media?
+Good point.
 Through the extensive spread of social media in education and the trainings that Instructional technology departments perform to support faculty in using these tools, several questions come to my mind including the effectiveness of the use of social media tools in education, the percentage of faculty who use these tools and how specifically do they use them, and the types of tasks that faculty use and that serve in promoting student learning.

 My plan is to conduct a pilot study in Fall 2012 to investigate the use of social media by faculty members at GMU.
-I am planning to start my research with quantitative data collection through a survey that will be sent to GMU faculty members (if possible to the whole body of faculty) to determine the percentage of faculty members who use social media in their teaching, the social media tools that they mostly use, the types of learning tasks that they assign through these tools, and the extent to which they think that social media activities have enhanced their students’ learning of the course content.
+I am planning to start my research with quantitative data collection through a survey that will be sent to GMU faculty members (if possible to the whole body of faculty) to determine the percentage and distribution? of faculty members who use social media in their teaching, the social media tools that they mostly use, the types of learning tasks that they assign through these tools, and the extent to which they think that social media activities have enhanced their students’ learning of the course content.
 Faculty will also be asked to provide their email addresses in case they wish to participate in a follow up interview.
 For the purpose of this pilot study, I will follow up with interviews with 5 faculty members who are purposively sampled based on the frequency of their use of social media in their courses.
 The purpose of the faculty interviews is to understand their experiences teaching courses without the use of social media as compared to classes with social media, and the types of tasks that they thought were most helpful for student learning.
 Based on the faculty approval, I will ask them to share a survey with their students.
-The purpose of this survey is to measure student learning through the use of social media in their respective courses.
+The purpose of this survey is to measure perceptions of student learning through the use of social media in their respective courses.
 The survey questions will focus on the students’ experiences using social media in the respective course and the difference that it makes in their learning if any.
 Also the students will rate the tasks that were assigned to them through social media based on their positive impact on their learning if any.
 Hence the process of my research will be as follows: